 Before your first treatment, you’ll have a consultation to discuss your goals and get a personalized plan.
 Many clinics offer this for free, but some charge a fee that may or may not be applied to your treatment cost.
 It’s always smart to ask about this when you book.
 This first step is crucial for ensuring you get the right treatment for your unique skin and a clear estimate for your procedure.
 It’s your opportunity to ask questions and feel confident moving forward.

-Your post-treatment skincare routine
+Budgeting for post-treatment skincare

 After your laser session, your skin needs extra care to heal properly and protect your results.
 Your provider will recommend a specific post-treatment routine, usually including a gentle cleanser, a soothing moisturizer, and a high-quality, broad-spectrum sunscreen.
 Sun protection is non-negotiable, as your skin will be more vulnerable to sun damage, which can cause new capillaries to form.
 You may need to invest in specific formulas designed for post-procedure skin.
 Factoring in the cost of these products is key to a smooth recovery.